gary9716/gripForceProjectNew/README.md

 * the app will try to search the Removable SD Card first. if not existed, it will use System SD Card.

-# Data Naming and Format:
+# Output Data Naming and Format:
 <ol> <li> For Grip Force Logs: </li>

 * Naming: GripForce_{UserID}.txt<br/>